tomeshnet/p2p-internet-workshop/module-3/worksheet/2-mesh-your-node-wirelessly.md

 1. Decide on a name for your newly formed mesh.
 Keep it simple and one word.
 Don't spend to much time on this.

-1. Use the commands provided to create a mesh network between the two nodes
+1. Use the commands provided to create a mesh network between the two nodes.

 ## Grow your mesh

-1. Now that you have successfully created your mesh, find another group in your proximity
+1. Now that you have successfully created your mesh, find another group in your proximity.

-1. Expand your mesh two include the new group
+1. Expand your mesh to include the new group.

+1. Now repeat it with another group.